james-door/cv/src/personalProjectsMarkup/website.md

 ### Button
-The dark mode button in the bottom right of the page allow the user to change the value of `css•colour-theme` attibute. whenever thebutton triggered the state of React variable `jsx•darkModeState` is inverted.
+The dark mode button in the bottom right of the page allows the user to change the value of `css•colour-theme` attribute.
+Whenever the button is triggered the state of the React variable `jsx•darkModeState` is inverted.

 The button is made up of a two SVGs, `jsx•<Sun>` and •`jsx•<Moon>`, which the plugin gatsby-plugin-react-svg transforms into React components.
-And two circles that either obscure the `jsx•<Sun>` or `jsx•<Moon>` depending on the which theme is active.
+The two circles either obscure the `jsx•<Sun>` or `jsx•<Moon>` depending on which theme is active.

-The style for button is heavily inspired that dark mode button on this [website](https://www.3dgep.com/).
+The style for this button is heavily inspired by the dark mode button on this [website](https://www.3dgep.com/).

 ```JSX {numberLines: 16,filePath:{path:'cv/src/components/DarkModeButton.js',link:'https://github.com/james-door/cv/blob/main/src/components/DarkModeButton.js'}}}
   const changeDarkMode = () => {